Editor’s Note: This CRO research marketing infographic is part of our 25 part series.

 You know when you have a gut feeling about something and you’re usually right?

-If only it was that easy when it came to conversion rate optimization (CRO).
+If only it was that easy when it comes to conversion rate optimization (CRO).

-Because when it comes to CRO research, there’s a very good chance that you’re clouded with various cognitive biases and assumptions that could lead you down the wrong path.
+Because when it comes to CRO research, there’s a very good chance that you’re being misled by that same gut feeling.
+Cognitive biases and assumptions can easily lead you down the wrong path.

-So why not be smart about it and run a calculated methodical research plan so you have more accurate intel on your visitors?
+So why not be smart about it?
+Why not run a calculated, methodical research plan so you have more accurate data on your visitors?

-With the right insights you can reach the right conclusions about your visitors, which will allow you to chase after your CRO and revenue goals with the right tools in place.
+With the right insights you can reach the right conclusions about your visitors.
+And with the right tools, you can use those conclusions to pursue your CRO and revenue goals.

-We’ve teamed up with Conversion Sciences to bring you the following tips on how to stop following your gut and start following accurate CRO research methods, so you can start growing your business even quicker.
+We’ve teamed up with Conversion Sciences to bring you the following tips for your own conversion research.
+It’s time to stop following your gut and start following accurate CRO research methods, so you can start growing your business even quicker.

 What is Conversion Research?

-We defined it in our conversion research guest blog post:
+We actually defined conversion research in this conversion research blog post:

 “Conversion research is a strategic approach focused on identifying and interpreting relevant data to find possible points of friction in a sales funnel – and, ultimately, to increase the overall conversion rate.”

-Without the right clues about your audiences, you’ll be chasing the wrong leads and heading down the wrong path.
-And by that I mean you likely won’t find the conversion rates that you’re looking for.
+Without the right understanding of your audience, you’ll be chasing the wrong leads and following dead ends.
+And by that I mean you probably won’t get the conversion rates you’re looking for.

-You might even be designing your landing pages with unknown friction points that may be preventing your visitors from clicking your call-to-action (CTA) buttons.
+You might even be designing landing pages with friction points that are preventing your visitors from clicking your call-to-action (CTA) buttons.

-CRO research can help you uncover useful insights about your target audiences, which will not only help you reach your visitors but also help you to convert them on your landing pages.
+CRO research can help you uncover useful insights about your target audiences.
+This can help you reach your visitors and convert them on your landing pages.

-Quantitative research is the numbers crunching kind of research, where you gather and analyze data that’s based on stats, formulas, charts and graphs.
+Quantitative research is the number-crunching kind of research.
+You’ll gather and analyze data, statistics, formulas, charts, and graphs.

-You can use these types of reports to see where exactly your problem points are, where you can improve and where you should invest more time and money.
+You can use these reports to see where exactly your problem points are, where you can improve, and where you should invest more time and money.